MicrosoftDocs/VBA-Docs/api/Visio.VisSaveAsWeb.UseSaveAsWebObjectModelVBExample.md

 - A  **VisSaveAsWeb** object implements the methods that perform the webpage creation process.

-- A  **VisWebPageSettings** object contains the properties of your Web page project.
+- A  **VisWebPageSettings** object contains the properties of your webpage project.

 When you create a webpage and its supporting files (also called a webpage project), you'll typically follow these steps.